Public holidays in South Africa: Once-off holidays

 31 December 1999 and 2 January 2000 were declared public holidays to accommodate the Y2K changeover, and 3 January 2000 was automatically a public holiday because the previous holiday was a Sunday.

 2 May 2008 was declared a public holiday when Human Rights Day and Good Friday coincided on 21 March 2008.

-27 December 2011 was declared a holiday by deputy president Kgalema Motlanthe as Christmas Day fell on a Sunday which generally makes the following Monday a public holiday.
+27 December 2011 was declared a holiday by Deputy President Kgalema Motlanthe as Christmas Day fell on a Sunday, which generally makes the following Monday a public holiday.
 However, the following Monday, 26 December 2011, was the Day of Goodwill and therefore decreased the number of paid public holidays for the year.
-Initially this day was not to be declared a public holiday but in mid-December the decision was changed.
+Initially, this day was not to be declared a public holiday but in mid-December the decision was changed.

-27 December 2016 was declared a holiday by president Jacob Zuma following a request by the Federation of Unions of South Africa (FEDUSA).
-The request by FEDUSA was motivated by the fact this year, workers in the country will only have 11 public holidays instead of 12 due to fact that 25 December (Christmas Day) falls on a Sunday.
-The declaration of 27 December as a public holiday, the Presidency said, will ensure that workers are not unduly disadvantaged because of this unusual event and are still entitled to their 12 paid public holidays.
+27 December 2016 was declared a holiday by President Jacob Zuma following a request by the Federation of Unions of South Africa (FEDUSA).
+The request by FEDUSA was motivated by the fact that this year, workers in the country will only have 11 public holidays instead of 12 because 25 December (Christmas Day) falls on a Sunday.
+The declaration of 27 December as a public holiday, the Presidency said, will ensure that workers are not unduly disadvantaged by this unusual event and remain entitled to their 12 paid public holidays.